RandomStudio/random-studio/src/pages/projects/interactive-lookbook-for-fred-perry-x-raf-simons-2.md

         https://player.vimeo.com/external/398005018.hd.mp4?s=18417787d590d6a66bc58fc04b7517c419152192&profile_id=174
     width: 70
   - caption: >-
-      Everything is seamlessly connected in this universe, from throwbacks to the previous collection to the journey between editorial and e-commerce.
-      Viewers can browse and explore the collection in-situ rather than navigating away to a separate, homogenous page: each piece is shot on the model in front of the space they are standing in.
+      Inspired by the feeling of Gavin Watson’s iconic imagery, which remains at the heart of the collection – this time in colour – each viewpoint offers a fresh take on the scene.
+Staging, deconstructing and re-recording, the immersive environment plays on photography’s ability to direct and frame our attention.
     marginLeft: 0
     marginTop: 15
     ratio: 0